 If you do stay at Homeleigh and have a boozy night at the pub, please remember to be quiet walking back.
-Its a small town and the locals have had many incidents including drunk cavers letting horses out of paddocks and other acts of minor vandalism.
+It’s a small town and the locals have had many incidents including drunk cavers letting horses out of paddocks and other acts of minor and usually unintentional vandalism.

 Proximity to the caves

-Homeleigh is within 20 minutes drive of the main caving areas (Murrindal and East Buchan) and about 45 minutes drive to the more remote caving areas (The Basin, New Guinea Ridge, and others).
+Homeleigh is within 15 minutes’ drive of the main caving areas (Murrindal and East Buchan) and about 45 minutes’ drive to the more remote caving areas (The Basin, New Guinea Ridge, and others).
 See the caves menu for details.
-Most roads are either sealed, or if they are dirt then in pretty good condition and New Guinea Ridge is the only area that REALLY needs 4WDs for access.
+Most roads are either sealed, or if they are dirt then in pretty good condition and New Guinea Ridge is the only good area that really needs 4WDs for access.
 There is a lot of cattle grazing in the area and it is not unusual to come across herds on the roads of sheep or cows.
 If this occurs just stop and be patient – chances are there will be a farmer at the rear with a couple of dogs moving them along.

 So thats Homeleigh and Buchan

-Its a tough little country town.
+It’s a tough little country town.
 The local footy team are called the Cave Men.
-The farmers are hard as nails but as down to earth as anyone you’ll ever meet.
-The bar side of the pub is packed with locals every Friday and Saturday night, and they are a close knit group!
-The ranger’s father was also a ranger.
+The farmers are hard as nails but as down to earth as anyone you’ll ever meet, and they are a close-knit group!
+The head ranger’s father was also a ranger.
 And there are families who have had three generations grow up and live their whole lives there.
 It is a proud town with a lot of heritage.

-Whilst the main income for the town is the show caves and the accommodation for visitors, and the locals accept this, unfortunately due to many incidents over the last 30 odd years, almost all the land owners with caves on their properties don’t allow access to VSA.
+Whilst the main income for the town is the show caves and the accommodation for visitors, and the locals accept this, unfortunately due to many incidents over the last 30 odd years, almost all the landowners with caves on their properties don’t allow access to VSA.
 VSA is actively working on this and is making progress, but it is so essential that all cavers who visit Buchan behave.
 One incident can cause years of acrimony.
 Don’t trespass.
 Close any gates you open.
-Don’t be roudy late at night.
-Just the basic common sense things.
+Don’t be rowdy late at night.
+Just the basic common-sense things.